info-telecom-strasbourg/site-web/README.md

 ```sh
 composer install
 ```
+(To install Composer, folow the instructions on https://getcomposer.org/download/)

 A file `.env.example` a file is present in the website directory, rename it to `.env`.
 Then modify the information concerning the connection to the database.
 You must have already created a database to be able to connect to it.